 Welcome to Inglewood retirement village.
 Nestled among 39 acres of beautiful grounds in the greenest part of England’s royal countryside, this magnificent manor house has been carefully rebuilt and returned to its former glory.
-With over 80% of properties now sold, don't miss your chance to live in an area of outstanding natural beauty and historical significance.
+With our properties now nearly sold out, don't miss your chance to live in an area of outstanding natural beauty and historical significance.
 Why not come and view our show apartment and take a look around, it could be one of the best decisions you've ever made.

 Make a home amongst the historic elegance